itzmealvin/BLOCKCHAIN_iuVecCert/packages/client/README.md

 # @iuveccert/client (v1.0.0)

-> The client website for IUVecCert scalable issuance protocol, for verify,
+> The client website for IUVecCert scalable credentials issuance protocol.
-> revoke and selective disclosure.

 <a id="readme-top"></a>